-How to Get Into Columbia: Admissions Data & Strategies
+How to Get Into Columbia University: Acceptance Rate & Strategies

-As far as accomplishments go, getting into to Columbia University in 2020 versus getting accepted into the NYC Ivy a generation ago are wholly incomparable.
+As far as accomplishments go, getting into Columbia University in 2023-24 versus getting accepted into the NYC Ivy a generation ago are wholly incomparable.
 It would be like equating climbing Mt.
-Everest to meandering up a modest hill, and it only takes one quick glance at the historical admissions numbers to see that this analogy is far from hyperbole.
+Everest to meandering up a modest hill, and it only takes one quick glance at the historical Columbia acceptance rate figures to see that this analogy is far from hyperbole.

-Here are the facts: The acceptance rate for the Class of 2023 was a menacingly low 5.3%.
-The parents of today’s applicants would have faced admissions odds roughly 13 times more favorable.
-That’s right, the acceptance rate at Columbia University for the Class of 1992 was 65% according to U.S. News & World Report.
+Here are the facts: The acceptance rate for the Class of 2027 was a menacingly low 3.9%.
+The parents of today’s applicants would have faced admissions odds roughly 9 times more favorable.
+That’s right, the acceptance rate at Columbia University for the Class of 1992 was 32% according to the school’s Office of Planning & Institutional Research.
 Even in 1997, when the acceptance rate had fallen to 17%, the average SAT score of an admitted applicant was 1346; today the average SAT score is in excess of 1500.
 All of this is to say—when it comes to Columbia admissions, the competition has never been more merciless, and the odds of success never more discouraging.

 To give yourself the best shot possible, it is necessary to be aware of the following

-- SAT, GPA, and class rank of accepted Columbia applicants
+- SAT, ACT, and class rank of accepted Columbia University applicants

 - How to stand out on your Columbia application